Dave Gahan: Solo albums and collaborations (2003–present)

 Gahan also contributed vocals to a track called "Visitors", after walking in while producer and ex-Clor guitarist Luke Smith was working on the song in his New York studio.
 The song was released under the artist name of frYars.

 Gahan is the lead singer and lyricist on Soulsavers' fourth studio album The Light the Dead See.
 The album was released on 21 May 2012.

 Gahan sings and plays harmonica on "Low Guns", the first single from the 2014 album The Morning After by English band SixToes.
 The single was released on 18 November 2013.
 The SixToes remix of "Jezebel" was released on the special edition of Sounds of the Universe in 2009.
 Members of SixToes also collaborated with Soulsavers, on the album The Light the Dead See.

+In 2015, Gahan collaborated again with Soulsavers as the main singer on the album Angels & Ghosts.
+The lead single from the album titled "All of This and Nothing" was released digitally 11 September 2015.

-In 2017, Gahan featured on Null + Voids song "Where I wait" from the album Cryosleep where the song features three times in different remixes.
+In 2017, Gahan featured on Null + Void's song "Where I Wait" from the album Cryosleep where the song features three times in different remixes.

 In 2018, a remix of the Goldfrapp single "Ocean" featuring guest vocals from Gahan was released as a digital download on 21 May 2018.
 Regarding the collaboration, the Goldfrapp issued a statement: "Working with Dave Gahan on the new version of 'Ocean' had been a real honor for us as a band."

 In 2021, Gahan contributed a cover of the Metallica song "Nothing Else Matters" to the charity tribute album The Metallica Blacklist and did guest vocals on a single from Jenny Lee Lindberg.
 On November 12, 2021, Gahan released an album of covers called Imposter with Soulsavers.

+In 2023, Gahan contributed a cover of "Mother of Earth" by the Gun Club to the fourth installment in the Jeffrey Lee Pierce Sessions Project series of tribute albums, titled The Task Has Overwhelmed Us.

 Personal life

 Gahan has lived in New York City since 1997.
-He is married to his third wife, Greek-American actress and filmmaker Jennifer Sklias, with whom he has a daughter.
+He is married to his third wife, Greek-American actress and filmmaker Jennifer Sklias, with whom he has a daughter, Stella Rose (born in 1999), who is also a singer.
 He also adopted her son from a previous relationship, and has a son named Jack from his first marriage to Joanne Fox.
 His second marriage, to former Depeche Mode publicist Teresa Conroy, lasted for four years.

 Gahan converted to the Greek Orthodox Church before marrying Sklias.
 In a 2008 interview, he said, "When it comes to religion, it's very confusing and always has been for thousands of years and probably will be for thousands of years more.
 I don't know what it is I believe in, but I know that I feel a sense of some kind of higher power, for lack of better words."

+In a 1997 interview, Gahan referred to himself as "classically ADD".